pyralog/pyralog/PAPER.md

 ### 4.3 ☀️ Pharaoh Network Pattern

 Traditional distributed systems rely on centralized coordinators elected through Paxos or Raft.
 These create bottlenecks and single points of failure.
-DLog eliminates them entirely.
+Pyralog eliminates them entirely.

 **Core Insight**: If coordinators can generate globally unique, monotonically increasing IDs without communication, they require no coordination.